bxyang/helloworld/mlp_mnist/Readme.txt

 3. g++ -ggdb --std=c++11 mlp_mnist.cc
 4. ./a.out

-the code create a 784 * 100 * 10 three layer nn
+the code create a 784 * 100 * 10 three layer nn with mse loss,
-after 10 epoch, the Accuracy ont test dataset is about
+after 10 epoch training, the Accuracy ont test dataset is about